-No relevant risks to the environment (moderate or higher) were identified for failures of the dike during closure and post-closure.
+No moderate or higher risks to the environment were identified for failures of the dike during closure and post-closure.
 Failures due to piping or internal erosion relevant to the operational phase will be precluded once back-flooding of the pit is completed.

-Release of sediment associated with potential construction of the localized breaches through the dike, or instability of the excavated breaches, is considered rare and would only result in low consequences to the environment.
+Release of sediment associated with potential construction of the localized breaches through the dike, or instability of the excavated breaches, is considered very unlikely to occur over the life of the Project (likelihood D) and would only result in low (consequence severity 1) consequences to the environment.
 Turbidity control measures would be implemented during construction of the breaches to reduce the likelihood and extent of area impacted by elevated levels of turbidity.